 She fell forward and folded herself round his ankles and hugged his feet.
 She wept again, not the ragged tears of desolate bereavement but the rich emotional release of a mended heart.

 She wanted to speak, but Mary was never good at vocalising the deep things of her soul.
 Peter would have wanted a plan for what happened next.
-John would have theological questions about the nature of creation.
+John would have theological questions about the nature of a renewed creation.
 Mary just wanted Jesus to know how glad she was that he hadn’t left her.

 If a man dies for you, if he breaks death for you, if he comes back to life for you then you have to be worth something.
 You have to be worth everything.